JustinFletcher/justinfletcher.github.io/essays/evidence-of-core-competency.md

 ## Evidence of MS degree

-* MS Degree Certificate: Filed with ICS Department
+* MS Degree Transcripts: Filed with ICS Department

 ## Results of Qualifying Exam

-* Passed on December 2nd, 2014
+* Passed on December 21st, 2020
 * Other conditions: None
 * Details and Form I with ICS Graduate Chair